johncarlomaula/taylorswift-lyrics-project/swift_words.md

 while her least lyrically diverse song is *A Perfectly Good Heart* with 66 unique words.
 Many critics and fans consider *All Too Well* to be Taylor’s best song due to its storytelling.

+Although not included here, *All Too Well (10 Minute Version)* from Taylor’s re-recording of *Red* contains the original lyrics plus a few extra verses, which would make it her most lyrically diverse song.

 ## 3. Lyrics Exploration by Album